 How does Level Playing Field use Universal Design?

-Here’s the process Level Playing Field uses in applying Universal Design to our clients and projects.
+The process Level Playing Field uses in applying Universal Design to our clients and projects is:

-Describe the overall population (e.g., users of service), and then describe the diverse characteristics of potential members of the population for which the application is designed (e.g., students, faculty and staff with diverse characteristics with respect to gender; age; size; ethnicity and race; native language; learning style; and abilities to see, hear, manipulate objects, read and communicate)
+Describe the overall population (e.g., users of service) and describe the diverse characteristics of potential members of the user group which the application is designed for (e.g., students, faculty and staff with diverse characteristics with respect to gender, age; size, ethnicity and race, native language, learning style and abilities to see, hear, manipulate objects, read and communicate).

 Consider and involve people with diverse characteristics (as identified in Step 2) in all phases of the development, implementation and evaluation of the application.
 Also gain perspectives through diversity programs, such as the campus disability services office.
 Make these processes known with appropriate signage, publications and websites

-Create or select existing universal design guidelines/standards.
-Integrate them with other best practices within the field of the specific application
+Create or select existing Universal Design guidelines/standards and integrate them with other best practices within the field of the specific application.

-Apply universal design in concert with best practices within the field (as identified in Step 4) to the overall design of the application, all subcomponents of the application, and all ongoing operations (e.g., procurement processes, staff training), to maximize the benefit of the application to individuals with the wide variety of characteristics identified in Step 2
+Apply Universal Design in concert with best practices within the field (as identified in Step 4) to the overall design of the application, all sub-components of the application and all ongoing operations (e.g., procurement processes and staff training) to maximize the benefit of the application to individuals with the wide variety of characteristics (identified in Step 2).

-Develop processes to address accommodation requests (e.g., purchase of assistive technology, arrangement for sign language interpreters) from individuals for whom the design of the application does not automatically provide access
+Develop processes to address accommodation requests (e.g., purchase of assistive technology and arrangement of sign language interpreters) from individuals for whom the design of the application does not automatically provide access.